I-League clubs threaten to move court if AIFF announces ISL as top league | Goal.com

 To be now told that the I-League will no longer be the TOP League is completely unacceptable and illegal and we pledge to fight this together as ONE FOOTBALL FAMILY which carries the tradition of Indian football."

 These clubs and the AIFF have already been part of a standoff during the 2019 Super Cup.
-The 'united' I-League clubs refused to participate in the cup competition until they were granted audience with the AIFF President Praful Patel to discuss the future of Indian football.
+The united front of I-League clubs refused to participate in the cup competition unless they were granted an audience with the AIFF President Praful Patel to discuss the future of Indian football.

-While the request was not met with, the Indian FA slapped fines of INR 27,50,000 on five clubs instead as the clubs went AWOL during the tournament.
+The request was not met with and the Indian FA slapped fines of INR 27,50,000 on five clubs instead as the clubs went AWOL during the tournament.